mt-server-tools/minetest-registry/specifications/web_api.md

 A simple barebones API for querying a player profile, banning, unbanning, and storing arbitrary data.

-The `web` fodler only exposes the API ; implementation of database connectivity should be done in `lib` to further modularize.
+Implementations in the `web` folder must only expose the API ; implementation of database connectivity and manipulation should be done within their `regisrtylib` directories, and the APIs talk to the library, without querying the database themselves.

 ## Format

-The result data should be returned as JSON
+The result data should be returned as Lua serialized data -- Minetest implements a safe deserialization function so *should* be impervious to injection...

-	{
+	return {
-		"result" : { // Required
+		result = {                   -- Required
-			"message" = message, // Optional
+			"message" = message, -- Optional
-			"code" : result_code // 0 for success
+			"code" : result_code -- 0 for success
 		},

-		"player" : { // for status for example
+		player = {                   -- for status for example
-			"banned" : <boolean>,
+			banned = <boolean>,
-			"token" : tokendata
+			token = tokendata
-		}
+		},
 	}

 ## Calls